cul-2016/site/README.md

 opens up information about that thing ie. users and gives you the ability to change them.

-Admins shouldn't need to change much using the page menu.
-It is powerful and capable of deleting and creating new pages which you do not want to do accidentally.
-There are two main cases in which you may wish to use this menu:
+**Admins shouldn't need to change much using the page menu**. **It is powerful and capable of deleting and creating new pages which you do not want to do accidentally.** There are two main cases in which you may wish to use this menu:

 1. If you made a change to a page and want to see what the page looked like previously.
 To do this click on 'Page Versions':